avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 C:\Users\Alan>
 ~~~

 The first ping drops because the VPN was not up yet, but success!
 I am now able to reach my private subnet instances from my home network.
-Now lets SSH into our private instance from my home network using putty:
+Now let's SSH into our private instance from my home network using putty:

 ![putty](/1resources/images/awsvpn/putty.PNG)

-Note that I am using a PRIVATE IP instead of a public to access my EC2 instance, that is because this EC2 instance is on a private subnet that does not have a public facing IP.
+Note that I am using a PRIVATE IP instead of a public to access my EC2 instance - This is due to the EC2 instance being on a private subnet that does not have a public facing IP.

 ~~~
 Using username "ec2-user".